OCA/l10n-venezuela/territorial_pd/README.rst

 This Module contains all States, Municipalities and Parishes of Venezuela.

-It is integrated with the base Odoo models res.country and res.country.state
+It is integrated with the base Odoo models for deeper political division of Country (res.country) and State and (res.country.state)

 **Table of contents**